 Covid-19 Testing For Fort Bend County Residents

 About Community Testing: County Judge KP George and County health officials encourage all Fort Bend County residents to get tested for the novel coronavirus (COVID-19).
-The testing data which is updated daily here on our online response hub — is even more important as we get back to business and reopen the economy.
+The testing data which is updated daily here on our online response hub — is even more important as we get back to business and return to our daily lives.

 Why should I get tested?
 It’s important to get tested because if you know you have COVID-19, you are in a much better position to protect your loved ones, friends, and community members by taking necessary precautions, like self-quarantining, to avoid spreading the virus.
 We also encourage you to get tested because testing is KEY to understanding how much disease is in our community or where it is in our community.
 This crucial information is desperately needed to understand the breadth and depth of this virus as we continue working towards getting back to our normal day-to-day activities.

 Who can be tested: All the sites are open to residents of Fort Bend County.
 You are not required to have symptoms to be tested.

 |COVID-19 Testing Site||Address||Days Open||Hours Open|

 |North Katy Annex||22333 Grand Corner Dr, Katy||Monday – Friday||8:00 a.m. – 5:00 p.m.|